 for “Cow Power” in Connecticut at the State Environment Committee Hearing on 03/13/2017

-After traveling internationally to promote American biogas technology, we realized an excellent market might be in “our own back yard”, southern New England.
+After traveling internationally to promote American biogas technology, Jim Muir realized an excellent market might be in his “own back yard”, southern New England.
 But unlike Pennsylvania, New York and Vermont, Connecticut had no modern digesters, so education was needed.

 Muir met with local farmers and assisted the Connecticut Farm Energy Program with their “Agricultural Anaerobic Digester Road Map”.
 Later he was invited by State Senator Ted Kennedy Jr. to answer questions in front of the State Environmental Committee (excerpt from transcript).

-As the head of Connecticut’s Department of the Environment, Kennedy agreed with Muir that a program like the successful “Cow Power” program in Vermont, might be replicated in one of America’s wealthiest and environmentally conscious states.
+As the head of Connecticut’s Department of the Environment, Kennedy agreed that a program like the successful “Cow Power” program in Vermont, might be replicated in one of America’s wealthiest and environmentally conscious states.

 Two digesters Muir sold were developed in Western Massachusetts and a third, Connecticut’s first modern farm digesters, are now under development by a company introduced to them by Muir These projects benefit from incentives initiated by Kennedy,